Ahmadullaharfan/simpe-Todo-Project/README.md

 ## Notes

 - This is a small practice repo; feel free to extend it (add persistence, tests, or state management libraries).
-- If you want me to also add a `.gitignore` or a GitHub Actions workflow for CI, say so and I can add them.

 ## License